wberilo/wberilo/README.md

 <h1 align="center">Hi 🙃, I'm Berilo</h1>
 <h3 align="center">Full stack developer🎮</h3>

-Graduated in game development and design 🎮

-Previous experience working for a indie game company using unity c#.

-Currently working as a full-time fullstack developer for AGL Solutions and freelance projects.

 Fullstack developer with React.js, React Native, Javascript, Typescript C#(.net core, EntityFramework) experience.

 Looking to participate in hackathons and all fun projects related to D&D!